astriskit/cuddly-bassoon/README.md

 # cuddly-bassoon
-A stupid react bot which reacts to what you wrote in the app with three smileys.
+A stupid react bot which reacts to what you wrote in the app with three emojis.